-authority to receive and investigate complaints alleging labor trafficking and to take steps to prevent labor trafficking.
-The unit(s) would also receive evidence from the Division of Occupational Safety and Health regarding possible labor trafficking and would coordinate with other agencies and refer cases for potential civil and criminal actions relating to labor trafficking violations.
-The unit(s) would also annually submit a report to the Legislature regarding their activities, including the number of complaints received and the number of complaints referred.
+This bill would each establish a Labor Trafficking Unit in the Division of Labor Standards Enforcement (DLSE) to coordinate with other state enforcement agencies.
+The bill would give the unit authority to receive and investigate complaints alleging labor trafficking and to take steps to prevent labor trafficking.
+The unit would also receive evidence from the Division of Occupational Safety and Health regarding possible labor trafficking and would coordinate with other agencies and refer cases for potential civil and criminal actions relating to labor trafficking violations.
+The unit would also annually submit a report to the Legislature regarding their activities, including the number of complaints received and the number of complaints referred.

-It is unclear whether the bills' authors intend to establish only a single Labor Trafficking Unit in the CRD or the DLSE or whether they intend to establish two such units to coordinate with each other.
-However, it is notable that AB 380 is similar to AB 1820 (2022), which was vetoed by Governor Newsom.
+AB 380 is similar to AB 1820 (2022), which was vetoed by Governor Newsom.
 His veto message stated that the CRD - not the DLSE - would be the appropriate location for a Labor Trafficking Unit.